Moudoux/NJSIRCD/README.md

 The privacy part
 -------------------

-This IRC will hide everyones IP address and their username.
-Only channels ops can see the real usernames, and no one can see the real ips.
+This IRC will hide everyone's IP address and their username.
+Only channel ops can see the real username's, and no one can see the real ips.

 Connections
 -------------------